linux4sam/buildroot-external-microchip/README.md

 the kernel and the device tree.
 The third partition contains the file system.
 This image can be written directly to the eMMC or an SD card.

-The `icicle_defconfig` generates an image with RAM-based filesystem, whereas the `icicle_rootfs_defconfig` generates an image containing a root filesystem.
+The `icicle_defconfig` generates an image containing a root filesystem, whereas the `icicle_initramfs_defconfig` generates an image with a RAM-based filesystem.

 There are several ways to copy the image to the eMMC or an SD card: